derrekyoung/appd-ssl-cert-utils/README.md

 # AppD-SSL-Cert-Utils

 ATTENTION:
-* These are **unofficial** utilities so consider them to be Beta--not GA
+* These are **unofficial** utilities so consider them to be Beta--not GA.
+If unsure, bring in your AppDynamics representative.
-* Your mileage may vary
-* Thar be dragons
-* Etcetera, etcetera

 ## Description
 Totally unofficial SSL utils to ease working with SSL certificates in AppD.